cat538/SDU-2022-CryptoProject/README.md

 - [x] PoC impl of the scheme, or do implement analysis by Google

 - [ ] Implement `SM2` 2P decrypt with real network communication

+### Bitcoin

+- [x] send a tx on Bitcoin testnet, and parse the tx data down to every bit, better write script yourself.

+- [ ] forge a signature to pretend that you are Satoshi.

+### eth

+- [ ] research report on MPT.